Chris Barnard (author)

 Christian Johan Barnard (15 July 1939 – 28 December 2015), known as Chris Barnard, was a South African author and movie scriptwriter.
 He was known for writing Afrikaans novels, novellas, columns, youth novels, short stories, plays, radio dramas, film scripts and television dramas.

-Biography
+Early life and education

-Barnard was born in Mataffin in the Nelspruit district of South Africa on 15 July 1939, and matriculated at Hoërskool Nelspruit in 1957.
-He majored in Afrikaans-Nederlands and History of Art at the University of Pretoria.
+Christian Johan Barnard was born in Mataffin in the Nelspruit district of South Africa on 15 July 1939.

+He matriculated at Hoërskool Nelspruit in 1957, and majored in Afrikaans-Nederlands and History of Art at the University of Pretoria.

+Writing

 In the 1960s he and several other authors were notable figures in the Afrikaans literary movement known as Die Sestigers ("The Sixty-ers").
 These writers sought to use Afrikaans as a language to speak against the apartheid government, and also to bring into Afrikaans literature the influence of contemporary English and French trends.

+Barnard's second novel, Mahala, is considered an Afrikaans classic.

+Personal life and death

-During 1962 Barnard married his first wife, Anette, and together they produced three sons; Johan, Stephan and Tian.
+During 1962 Barnard married his first wife, Anette, and together they produced three sons.
 After divorcing his first wife in 1978, he married his second wife, Katinka Heyns.
-His fourth son, Simon, is born out of this marriage.

-Barnard's second novel, Mahala, is considered an Afrikaans classic.
 He died on 28 December 2015 of a heart attack.